 Capture area — North East Atlantic (FAO 27)

-Stock area — West, Southwest Ireland, Bay of Biscay
+Stock area — Celtic Sea, west and southwest of Ireland, Bay of Biscay

 A common flatfish found in shelf seas throughout the northeast Atlantic.
 Megrim spawns in spring in deep water off Iceland, and between January and April along the edge of the continental shelf to the southwest and west of the British Isles.
 It is found at depths ranging from 50-800 m, but with the highest abundance around 100-300 m.
 For both sexes combined, 50% of individuals mature at about 20 cm at 2.5 years old.
 Males reach first maturity at a lower length and age than females.
 Megrim can attain a length of about 60 cm, although more usually 35-45 cm, and a maximum age of 14-15 years.

-Two species of megrim are landed to west of Britain and in the Bay of Biscay, megrim (Lepidorhombus whiffiagonis) and four-spot megrim (L.boscii).
+Two species of megrim are landed to the West of Britain and in the Bay of Biscay, megrim (Lepidorhombus whiffiagonis) and four-spot megrim (L. Boscii).
 The former is more common and the only one assessed.

 Criterion score: 0.75 info